 CONCLUSION: The Excelsius GPS™ robotic guidance system allows accurate PSF in most cases with 2 mm 2-D accuracy.
 Future studies are needed to demonstrate the utility of this novel guidance system and workflow improvement.

 Digital Object Identifier (DOI)

 Godzik, Jakub; Walker, Corey T; Hartman, Cory; de Andrada, Bernardo; Morgan, Clinton D; Mastorakos, George; Chang, Steve W; Turner, Jay D; Porter, Randall W; Snyder, Laura A; and Uribe, Juan S., "A Quantitative Assessment of the Accuracy and Reliability of Robotically Guided Percutaneous Pedicle Screw Placement: Technique and Application Accuracy."
 (2019).
-Neurosurgery Articles.
+Neurosurgery.
 720.